15.14 Children who Harm Other Children

 The outcome of enquiries is as described in the Section 47 Enquiries Procedure.

-However, the position of the alleged victim(s) and the alleged perpetrator must be considered separately.
+However, the position of the alleged victim(s) and the alleged child/young person who harmed must be considered separately.

 Child Protection Conference

-As well as carrying out all of its normal functions the Child Protection Conference must consider how to respond to the child's needs as a possible abuser.
+As well as carrying out all of its normal functions the Child Protection Conference must consider how to respond to the child's needs as a possible child who harms.

-Where the alleged perpetrator is not subject to a Child Protection Plan, consideration should be given to the need for services to address any abusive behaviour and the multi-agency responsibility to manage any risk, through the use of multi-agency planning meetings.
+Where the alleged child/young person who harmed is not subject to a Child Protection Plan, consideration should be given to the need for services to address any abusive behaviour and the multi-agency responsibility to manage any risk, through the use of multi-agency planning meetings.